Byee, Queensland: History

 Telephone infrastructure was first extended to Byee in 1923 and was based at the local railway station which itself was only new.

-Children in the Byee district attended school at either Silverleaf State School, Barlil State School or Wheatlands State School.
-Wheatlands State School is the only school that has remained open and functioning into the modern era.

 A small village developed in Byee which included a shop, receiving depots and later, grain silos.
 Most business revolved around the functions of the railway.

+The railway line was progressively closed with Byee not serviced from 1999.
+The Byee railway station is now abandoned (26.1899°S 151.8525°E).